-In 2001 we moved back to Texas and during the first couple of years, the only music I did was at home (Dawn generously allowed me to have one bedroom for that) – and Wes and Alex, and later James, at various times lived with us and we played occasionally.
+In 2001 we moved back to Texas and during the first couple of years, the only music I did was at home (Dawn generously allowed me to have one bedroom for that).
+Over the next couple of years Wes and Alex, and later James, at various times lived with us and we played occasionally.
 “After we moved to Red Boot Ranch in the country and I took over the garage as a music room, I also started learning how to do home recording and put together a couple of CD’s of cover songs just to have some material to “learn on.”
-You can learn more and listen to songs from this era if you click on “Listen” and then on the “Forrest ‘n Me,” “Second Album” or “Under Construction” buttons.
+You can learn more and listen to songs from this era if you click on “Recent Projects” and then on the “Forrest ‘n Me,” “Second Album” or “Under Construction” buttons.

 In 2006 I hooked up with a new faculty member (a guy I had actually help recruit to TAMU) – a great guitar/harp player, vocalist, and front man extraordinaire – Dr. Tim Elliott.
 Tim has been in numerous bands, the Sandspurs was the last one before his move to Texas.
 Lots of You Tube videos of “da spurs” if you want to hear some.

 Tim joined Justin, James and me (by this time James and Justin had moved to Texas), and we played on and off for a couple of years.
 Having young families became a conflict so Tim and I have morphed through a number of other bands/rhythm section players.
 We played with some great musicians and some fun variations in style and instrumentation.